TkTech/PyNBT/readme.md

 ```

 ## Using the Library
-Using the library in your own programs is simple.
-By default, OpenNBT will try to save opened NBT files in the same format they were loaded from, however this behaviour is
+Using the library in your own programs is simple and is capable of reading, modifying, and saving NBT files.
-easily changed.

 ### Writing

 When writing NBT files with OpenNBT, every tag should be treated as if it was immutable.
 This is to simplify future changes to both the library and the format.
-Developer wise, building NBT files is less convienient, but very explicit.
-This is done because of the differences in basic types between NBT and python.
+In other words, instead of modifying the value of a tag, replace it with a new tag.

 **NOTE**: Beginning with version 1.1.0, names are optional for TAG_*'s that are added to a TAG_Compound, as they will be given the same name as their key.
 If you do
 specify a name, it will be used instead.
 This breaks compatibility with old code, as the position of the `name` and `value` parameter have now swapped.